react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 ![Basic app using stack navigator](/assets/navigators/stack/basic_stack_nav.png)

 If you run this code, you will see a screen with an empty navigation bar and a grey content area containing your `HomeScreen` component (shown above).
-The styles you see for the navigation bar and the content area are the default configuration for a stack navigator, we'll learn how to configure those later.
+These are the default styles for a stack navigator - we'll learn how to customize them later.

 :::tip